 Have you ever suffered from dizziness?
 If so, you are far from alone.
 Just about everyone gets dizzy at some time or another.
 The question we want to answer today is: Why?
 We’re going to consider 10 potential causes of dizziness.
 Some are simple and have an easy solution.
 Others require immediate emergency care.
-We will conclude our discussion by presenting a natural way that many are finding relief from dizziness that is the result of past head or neck injuries.
+We will conclude our discussion by presenting a natural way that many are finding relief from dizzy spells that is the result of past head or neck injuries.

 This is a common cause of dizziness.
-In fact, certain classifications of medication are even more likely to cause dizziness.
+In fact, certain classifications of medication are even more likely to cause dizzy spells.
 Some of these include blood pressure medications, diuretics, and antidepressants.
 While this seems like an easy fix – stop the medication – it isn’t always that simple.
 For example, if your blood pressure medication is necessary to keep you alive, you will have to come up with another way to cope with the dizziness.

-This also explains why diuretics (medications that cause the body to release fluids, also called a water pill) can cause dizziness.
+This also explains why diuretics (medications that cause the body to release fluids, also called a water pill) can cause dizzy spells.
 Dizziness is a very early sign of dehydration, so you may not need to go to the hospital for fluids.
 Try drinking 8-12 glasses of water per day to stay properly hydrated and see if that keeps the dizzy spells away.

 Too much or too little potassium or sodium can be related to dizziness.
 A blood test can check your electrolyte levels and there are plenty of ways to get sodium and potassium levels regulated assuming there isn’t a serious underlying cause (i.e., potassium levels may spike due to reduced kidney function).